 - Elgart SR, Little MP, Chappell LJ, et al. Radiation exposure and mortality from cardiovascular disease and cancer in early NASA astronauts.
 Sci Rep 2018;8:8480.

 - Ade CJ, Broxterman RM, Charvat JM, Barstow TJ.
 Incidence rate of cardiovascular disease end points in the National Aeronautics and Space Administration Astronaut Corps.
 J Am Heart Assoc 2017;6(8).

 - Reynolds RJ, Day SM.
 Mortality of US astronauts: comparisons with professional athletes.
 Occup Environ Med 2019;76:114-7.

-Clinical Topics: Acute Coronary Syndromes, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Sports and Exercise Cardiology, Vascular Medicine, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Pulmonary Hypertension, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology
+Clinical Topics: Acute Coronary Syndromes, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Sports and Exercise Cardiology, Vascular Medicine, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Pulmonary Hypertension, Hypertension, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 < Back to Listings